Residents' FAQ

 Should the individual belong to another household staying at the same address, please visit your nearest CC to apply for the CDC Vouchers before 15 December 2026.
 Please bring along the following supporting documents:

-o Your NRIC (physical / digital), and
+Your NRIC (physical / digital), and

-o Any one of the relevant documents to show proof of household e.g. proof of previous overseas employment / proof of overseas address / tenancy agreement / proof of new resident e.g. taking/handing over keys -
+Any one of the relevant documents to show proof of household e.g. proof of previous overseas employment / proof of overseas address / tenancy agreement / proof of new resident e.g. taking/handing over keys

 After multiple tranches of CDC Vouchers Scheme, residents are familiar with the claim and spend process of CDC Vouchers, making hardcopy notification letter as reminder less necessary.
 As such, as part of CDCs’ commitment towards environmental sustainability, it was decided not to issue any hardcopy letters since CDC Vouchers 2025 (May).
 Information on CDC Vouchers will be announced through official channels (such as the CDC Vouchers Scheme website, HDB Digital Display Panels, noticeboards at CCs) and media outlets.
 For assistance, residents can approach any of their Community Centres/Clubs during their opening hours.

-Spending Your CDC Vouchers
+Spending your CDC Vouchers

 There is no need for residents to download any mobile application.
 Simply claim your vouchers at go.gov.sg/cdcv.
 The voucher link will be sent to your verified mobile number.
 You can then use the vouchers by presenting the QR code at participating hawkers, heartland merchants, and supermarkets.